glnmario-aisi/elicitation-protocols/checklist.md

 #### Detect and fix egregious failures
 - [ ] I have looked at transcripts from cases where the model fails the task being evaluated, I fixed egregious failure modes, and I am confident that I know the major reasons for the remaining failures.
      - [ ] I have verified that the model is not failing due to refusals.
 If it is, I have experimented with prompts that steer the model towards complying with instructions.
+     - [ ] I have verified that prompt and chat messages are properly formatted (e.g., keeping indentation and paragraph structure intact).
      - [ ] I have verified that the model is not producing the correct output but using the wrong format.
 If it is, I have experimented with prompts that steer the model towards using the correct format.
      - [ ] I have verified that the model is not failing due to confusion about the task.
 If it is, I have experimented with clarifying the prompt.
      - [ ] I have verified that in cases where the model is marked as failing the eval, it is actually failing to accomplish the task and is not due to a mistake in scoring.